pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

     ```
     </details>

-### An Additional Required Step to Configure Pairing Mode for SwiftUI
+### An additional required Step to configure Pairing Mode for SwiftUI

 In case the entry point to your app is a `struct` attributed with `@main`, your SwiftUI application will not respond to the method `application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool`.<br>
 To handle URL schemes in your SwiftUI app, add the `.onOpenURL()` modifier to your main view.<br>